66,395 bells

 - Meet new friends, and introduce yourself by visiting the Getting Started board.

--Set up your town/character/catalog on the site so that it matches what you have on AC.
+- Set up your town/character/catalog on the site so that it matches what you have on your AC game.
 This way you can show off your game to everybody.
 It also allows others to see how your in-game town is.

-- Exchange friend codes in either the AC:CF (Wii) wifi lobby, or the AC:WW (DS) one.
+- Exchange friend codes with other members.
 DO NOT POST FRIEND CODES DIRECTLY ON THE FORUMS; USE THE FRIEND REQUEST TOOL!

-- Visit the Giveaways Board to get free items for AC.
+- Visit the Giveaways Board to get free items for the Animal Crossing games.

 - Create your own patterns with the Pattern Maker, and share them with everybody.